mario-espo/mario-espo/README.md

 - 🤔 I’m looking for help with ...
 Git
 - 💬 Ask me about ... anything genomics!
 - 📫 How to reach me: ...
 [Mario Esposito](mailto:mario_espo@outlook.com)
 - ⚡ Fun fact: ...
-I have a mutation in my OR26A gene making cilantro taste like soap
+I have a OR26A mutation making cilantro taste like soap

 ---